krisnova/home/README.md

 ### Setting Up

-Checkout the repository and set the `NOVIX_WORKSPACE` environment variable.
+Checkout the repository and set the `NOVIX_WORKSPACE` environment variable which is automatically managed by running `make install`.

 Run the `Makefile` for help installing the defaults.